 “This leaves no doubt that the primary goal of the Muslim community, in the eyes of its jurists, is to spread the word of Allah through jihad, and the option of poll-tax [jizya] is to be exercised only after subjugation [of non-Muslims].”

 3. How do the Covenants compare to some of Mohammed’s other, undisputed, letters to neighbouring rulers?
-The following are much more direct with Mohammed making offers which the recipients can hardly refuse, just like any other ambitious warlord or Mafia boss:
+The following are quite uncompromising with Mohammed making offers which the recipients can hardly refuse:

 To Haudha bin Ali, governor of Yamama: